open-mmlab/mmsegmentation/docs/en/user_guides/5_deployment.md

 - For models that only support static shapes, should use the static shape deployment config file, such as `configs/mmseg/segmentation_tensorrt_static-1024x2048.py`

-- To deploy models to generate probabilistic feature maps, please add `codebase_config = dict(with_argmax=False)` to deployment config flie.
+- To deploy models to generate probabilistic feature maps, please add `codebase_config = dict(with_argmax=False)` to deployment config file.